 Day 17 - Korsakov, Sakhalin Island, Russia

 Our last stop in the Russian Far East is Korsakov.
 We will not only clear out of Russia, but will also take the time to see the area’s highlights.
 We will explore part of the city that was founded in 1853 as Sakhalin's first Russian military post.
 From Korsakov we drive to Yuzhno-Sakhalinsk, the capital of the island with a population of just over 160,000.
 Founded as a small Russian settlement in the 1880s, the city became a Japanese prefect capital when the southern half of Sakhalin was declared a Japanese colony in 1905.
 After WWII the island was returned to Russia.
-Highlights include a visit to the Russian Orthodox Church, the Regional Museum housed in an impressive former Japanese mansion, and the bustling market.
-Enjoy a performance of traditional Cossack song and dance.
+Highlights include a visit to the Russian Orthodox Church, the Regional Museum housed in an impressive former Japanese mansion, the bustling market and a cultural performance.

 Do not miss the presentation of the voyage’s DVD by our onboard Videographer, and join your fellow travellers for the Farewell Cocktail hosted by the Captain.

 After clearance into Japan and following breakfast, disembark Silver Explorer.

 Expedition highlights and wildlife listed here are possible experiences only and cannot be guaranteed.
 Your Expedition Leader and Captain will work together to ensure opportunities for adventure and exploration are the best possible, taking into account the prevailing weather, wildlife activity and ice conditions.
 Expedition Team members scheduled for this voyage are subject to change or cancellation.

 Not sure what to wear while onboard?
 Visit our shop and gear up.
 We've got layers to keep you dry and warm, breezy wear to keep you covered and cool, and accessories to keep everything packed up and ready to go.
 So, no matter the weather, you'll be better prepared for your expedition.